October 2024 Bulgarian parliamentary election: Government instability

 With the Constitutional Court determining Velichie had passed the threshold and gained 10 seats in the National Assembly, the government's support was bought down to 121 out of 240 deputies.
 However, Borisov said that, because one government deputy was sick, the government de facto had a majority of 1 (120 to 119).

-Prior to the Constitutinal Court decision, Peevski alluded that his group in the National Assembly may provide support for the incumbent government if they were to lose their majority in the recalculation.
+Prior to the Constitutional Court decision, Peevski alluded that his group in the National Assembly may provide support for the incumbent government if they were to lose their majority in the recalculation.
 After the decision, Borisov declared that the government would fall if Peevski did not support its budget.
 As DPS–Dogan had previously said they would refuse to support a government which included Peevski, they sought clarity on what the parliamentary majority of the government was.
 On 17 March, Prime Minister Zhelyazkov insisted that the government was stable, and there was no alternative majority that could be formed.
 Regardless, Peevski said that the government would be forced to work with him, and said his party would support the budget.

 On 20 March, DPS–Peevski and the government, without DPS–Dogan, elected a member of the Constitutional Court.

 Following the disputes, on 1 April, the top figures of DPS–Dogan met to reconsider their position supporting the government.
 They decided to continue the support for the cabinet until Bulgaria joined the Eurozone, but said they would set conditions on their support for the government.

 On 15 April, DPS–Dogan announced they would withdraw their support for the government.
 The government said it would continue to govern.
 The government was set to face a vote of no confidence on 16 April, but it survived as Peevski said he would support the government, while PP–DB declared they would abstain.